aexol-studio/deenruv/packages/create/README.md

 ### `--use-npm`

-By default, Vendure Create will detect whether a compatible version of Yarn is installed, and if so will display a prompt to select the preferred package manager.
+By default, Deenruv Create will detect whether a compatible version of Yarn is installed, and if so will display a prompt to select the preferred package manager.
 You can override this and force it to use npm with the `--use-npm` flag.

 ### `--log-level`